fox-archives/tails/readme.md

 `tails` enables you to view, edit, and organize all your javascript projects in one place

-if you're like me, you are tired of repeating the same boilerplate when creating frontend web applications, node backends, and so on. it also gets annoying going in each project subdirectory, opening the command line, starting the app, checking the port, and navigating to it via the browser. stuff like hot reload, auto-reload on file watches do not come out of the box and have to be set up _every single time_. websites such as jsfiddle and codesandbox solve some of the issue, but the main problem is that you cannot typically edit the source code with your normal tools. (you must use the web editor, rather than your ide of choice). also, your projects are not tracked by any vcs and they are not stored on your computer. tails allieviates all those problems
+if you're like me, you are tired of repeating the same boilerplate when creating frontend web applications, node backends, and so on. it also gets annoying going in each project subdirectory, opening the command line, starting the app, checking the port, and navigating to it via the browser. stuff like hot reload, auto-reload on file watches do not come out of the box and have to be set up _every single time_. websites such as jsfiddle and codesandbox solve some of the issue, but the main problem is that you cannot typically edit the source code with your normal tools. (you must use the web editor, rather than your ide of choice). also, your projects are not tracked by any vcs and they are not stored on your computer. tails allieviates all these problems

 ![tails preview](./tails.png)